 Requirements to obtain a building permit for accessory structures

-Building permit applications are required to be submitted electronically through the Building Services online portal.
+Building permit applications are required to be submitted electronically through the Guelph Permit and Application System.
 As a registered user, you can check the status of your permit, pay fees and book inspections online.
 Ensure all required drawings are ready to upload in PDF format before starting your online application.

 All drawings listed below must be included and must be drawn to a recognizable scale (e.g. ¼ inch equals 1 foot).
 Partial floor plans or photos will not be accepted.
 Single line drawings are also not acceptable.
 Drawings must illustrate wall thicknesses.
 The sample site plan and drawings included in the handout package are for reference only.